author

 by Marion I. (Marion Isabel) Newbigin

-Marion Isabel Newbigin was born in 1869 in Alnwick, Northumberland, and became known as a Scottish geographer, biologist, and academic writer.
-She is especially remembered for Animal Geography, often described as an important work in zoogeography, and for her long association with the Scottish Geographical Magazine.
+Born in 1869, Marion Isabel Newbigin became known as a Scottish geographer, biologist, and academic writer.
+She is especially remembered for Animal Geography, a work noted for its importance in zoogeography, and for her long connection with the Scottish Geographical Magazine as editor.